Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 You can modify every part of the plugin by navigating to the relevant tab inside the Store Locator -> Settings screen.

-Because there are so many different settings that we can tweak, it’s impossible to cover them all.
+Because we can tweak so many different settings, it’s impossible to cover them all.
 However, there are some that we would like to point out.

 You can change the default layout of the store locator shortcode to a different template or a custom design.